-Entering his sixth season at the helm of the Penn State women’s gymnastics program, Jeff Thompson has led the Nittany Lions program back on to the national scene.
+Entering his seventh season at the helm of the Penn State women’s gymnastics program, Jeff Thompson has led the Nittany Lions program back on to the national scene.
 Named the ninth head coach in program history on July 15, 2010, Thompson helped the Nittany Lions end a four-year drought and return to the NCAA Championships in 2014.